 The alternative to an at-home sleep apnea test is an overnight sleep study conducted in a lab.
 Sleep centers aim to make these comfortable by providing a nice bedroom.
 However, you are still sleeping somewhere that feels unfamiliar, and there are technicians monitoring you while you sleep.
 A sleep apnea test at home may be preferable, as you can be in the comfort of your own home.

 At-home sleep apnea tests are generally more convenient than a polysomnogram.
 Instead of finding a sleep clinic, scheduling the overnight exam, and driving to and from the clinic, you can pick up the sleep apnea test at your local pharmacy or doctor’s office and administer the test yourself at home.

-For the sleeper, at-home sleep apnea testing is generally more affordable than a polysomnogram and is often covered by insurance.
+At-home sleep apnea testing is generally more affordable than a polysomnogram and is often covered by insurance.

-Whereas sleep clinics often have long waitlists, at-home sleep apnea tests can usually be administered more quickly as they do not require people to come into the lab.
+Whereas sleep clinics often have long waitlists, at-home sleep apnea tests can usually be administered more quickly as they do not require you to come into the lab.
 The sooner you receive a diagnosis of OSA, the sooner you can start treatment and begin to find relief from your symptoms.

 Taking a sleep apnea test at home offers many benefits, but there are some drawbacks to consider.

 When you take a sleep apnea test at home, the machine monitors your breathing once you turn it on.
 Instead of dividing the total number of respiratory events by your total sleep time, they are divided by the total amount of time you spend in bed, which tends to be longer.
 As a result, at-home tests can underestimate the severity of sleep apnea by calculating an hourly rate that appears lower than it really is.
 By contrast, polysomnography is able to record when you are sleeping and when you are awake for a more accurate score.